therealsphinx/support.balsamiq.com/content/sales/othertools.md

 There is another category of tools that is focused more on showing designs and getting feedback on them than creating them.
 A popular tool in this category is [InVision](http://www.invisionapp.com/), which allows you to upload wireframes or mockups created with another tool (as image files) and add "hot spots" for connecting them together.
 These tools are useful if you already have screen mockups and you are interested in showing them to clients or testing them with customers.

-Balsamiq can be used for [testing and presenting your work](https://docs.balsamiq.com/desktop/fullscreen/), but the idea behind it is not to look or behave like a final product.
+Balsamiq Mockups can be used for [testing and presenting your work](https://docs.balsamiq.com/desktop/fullscreen/), but the idea behind it is not to look or behave like a final product.
 It is intended to show work in progress, concepts, or early-stage wireframes.

-Many designers start with Balsamiq and then move to a different tool once the final design has been agreed upon.
-Viewing and testing tools in particular benefit from being used in combination with Balsamiq because they often don't have the capability to create UI designs.
+Many designers start with Balsamiq Mockups and then move to a different tool once the final design has been agreed upon.
+Viewing and testing tools in particular benefit from being used in combination with Balsamiq Mockups because they often don't have the capability to create UI designs.

 * * *